 A speaking club is fundamentally different from an English language course.
 The main characteristics of English conversation clubs are as follows:

 - The aim of a discussion club in English is development, first and foremost, of speaking skills and, to a lesser extent, of listening skills.
-Reading and writing skills at meetings of conversation clubs are completely ignored, as well as explanation of phonetic, grammar and lexical rules of the English language.
+Reading and writing skills at meetings of a conversation club are completely ignored, as well as explanation of phonetic, grammar and lexical rules of the English language.

 - Meetings of a discussion club in English are not related to each other thematically, so a participant can skip one of them without affecting the entire programme of the course.

 The following is recommendations for organizing an English speaking club, based on our practical experience, but by no means are the absolute truth.

 1. It is not necessary to explain why the venue of a conversation club in English should be comfortable for all its participants.
 We only note that creation of an atmosphere, which favours pleasant communication, can be facilitated by dim lighting.
 It distracts attention of the participants in an English speaking club from details of the interior and appearance of their interlocutors, which helps to concentrate better on the discussion.

 2. Regarding to the number of participants in an English speaking club, you should adhere to the golden rule: when more than nine people gather, the joint discussion inevitably splits into several conversations.
 Thus, without taking into account the host, no more than eight people should be present at a meeting of an English speaking club at a time.